 Aralia

-Looking for a bold, dramatic plant for your shade garden, Aralia cordata, commonly known as Japanese Spikenard, will thrill even the most seasoned gardener.
-Named the 2020 Perennial Plant of the Year by the Perennial Plant Association, this member Araliaceae family sports glowing chartreuse foliage easily reaching 3-4 ft tall creating a stunning statement in your landscape.
+If you're looking for a bold, dramatic plant for your shade garden, Aralia cordata, commonly known as Japanese Spikenard, will thrill even the most seasoned gardener.
+Named the 2020 Perennial Plant of the Year by the Perennial Plant Association, this member of the Araliaceae plant family sports glowing chartreuse foliage easily reaching 3-4 ft tall each season creating a stunning statement in your landscape.

 Japanese Spikenard grows best in moist, humic, well-drained soil in part to full shade, but it can handle clay or sandy soil.
-Under the right growing conditions, Spikenard can mature to a height of 6 ft with a 6 ft spread so give them plenty of space.
-It’s a low maintenance plant with no serious insect or disease problems so just keep an eye out for aphids, slugs, spider mites and occasional leaf spot.
-Spikenard benefits from an annual application of slow-release fertilizer such as Espoma’s Plant Tone or an organic compost.
+Under the right growing conditions, Spikenard can mature to a height of 6 ft with a 6 ft spread so make sure to give them plenty of space.
+It’s a low maintenance plant with no serious insect or disease problems so just keep an eye out for aphids, slugs, spider mites, and occasional leaf spot.
+Spikenard benefits from an annual application of slow-release fertilizer such as Espoma's Organic Plant Tone or Purple Cow's Activated Compost.

 Happy planting.
 See you at Tonkadale!